quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 different recovery approaches.

 ## metrics_updated {#recovery-metricsupdated}
-Importance: Core

 The `metrics_updated` event is emitted when one or more of the observable recovery metrics changes value.
+It has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.

 This event SHOULD group all possible metric updates that happen at or around the same time in a single event (e.g., if `min_rtt` and `smoothed_rtt` change at the same time, they should be bundled in a single `metrics_updated` entry, rather than split out into two).
 Consequently, a `metrics_updated` event is only guaranteed to contain at least one of the listed metrics.

 Definition: